 Brain foods that can help boost endorphin levels include foods rich in protein, dark leafy vegetables, healthy fats, and antioxidant-rich foods.
 Such foods include salmon, spinach, broccoli, blueberries, avocados, nuts, and seeds.

-While there continues to be research in the activation and full effects of endorphins, learning how to naturally active them lowers the risk of dependency on alcohol and narcotics – a dependency that could lead to addiction and death.
+While there continues to be research into the activation and full effects of endorphins, learning how to naturally activate them lowers the risk of dependency on alcohol and narcotics – a dependency that could lead to addiction and death.